The six-phase loop

 The agent reads the codebase and produces a research note that establishes the current state, names the relevant files, identifies the existing patterns, and calls out risks.
 Input: the task description.
 Output: a markdown document of two to four pages.

 What goes in the research note?
 The files that will be touched.
 The conventions those files follow.
 The existing tests that cover the area.
 Related concepts elsewhere in the codebase that might be relevant.
 Open questions the agent has - places where the codebase is ambiguous and a human needs to decide.
+These are not loose ends.
+They are the decisions that define what "done" will look like, surfaced now so you settle them before the plan commits to them.

 The research artifact is durable.
 It gets committed alongside the change.
 Six months later, when a different developer is working on adjacent code and wants to know "why is this thing structured this way," the research note is there.
 It is the institutional memory the team did not have before.